Protect security settings with tamper protection

 - Tamper Protection: Enabled

 Assign the profile to one or more groups.

-If you are using Windows 10 OS 1709, 1803, or 1809, you won't see Tamper Protection in the Windows Security app.
-In this case, you can use PowerShell to determine whether tamper protection is enabled.
+If you are using Windows Server 2016, Windows 10 version 1709, 1803, or 1809, you won't see Tamper Protection in the Windows Security app.
+Instead, you can use PowerShell to determine whether tamper protection is enabled.

-Use PowerShell to determine whether tamper protection is turned on
+Use PowerShell to determine whether tamper protection and real-time protection are turned on

 Open the Windows PowerShell app.

 In the list of results, look for

 RealTimeProtectionEnabled.
 (A value of true means tamper protection is enabled.)